avnoto/2PLAY/README.md

 # 2PLAY

-a full stack web application that "makes a mixtape" for you and your co-pilot.
+A full stack web application that "makes a mixtape" for you and your co-pilot.
 Created using CSS, HTML, JAVASCRIPT, jQuery, NPM, Node, Ajax/JSON, MySQL, Bootstrap 4, Handlebars, and APIs.

 ## Table of Contents